Lexographics/nmResource/README.md

 # nmResource
-Library for embedding resources in C/C++ projects
+Library for embedding resources in C++ projects

 ## Usage